-So far, most women I have helped lose weight were women who didn’t have a whole lot of weight to lose (between 10-20 lbs).
+So far, most women I have helped lose weight were women who didn’t have much weight to lose (between 10-20 lbs).
 That’s also how much weight I had to lose, so I speak from experience.
-As it turns out, the closer you are to your goal weight, the longer it is going to take.
+As it turns out, the closer you are to your goal weight, the longer it will take.
 You need to be patient and trust the process.
-I have found that a weight loss of about 2lbs a month is a realistic expectation.
+I have found that a weight loss of about 2 lbs a month is a realistic expectation.
 If you have more than 20lbs to lose, then you can expect to lose more, but either way, don’t obsess over the scale!
-Yes, those numbers will help track your progress, but they are not everything!
+Those numbers will help track your progress, but they are not everything!

 Record Your Starting Point

 Recording your starting point accurately will enable you to track your progress in other ways than just those numbers on the scale.
-Here are some useful benchmarks:
+Here are some valuable benchmarks:

 - Pictures: Take before and progress pictures.
-You will notice changes in the way your face looks and in your body composition.
+You will notice changes in how your face looks and body composition.

-- Sleep: Aside from weight loss, for me, one of the most notable benefits of fasting was improved sleep.
+- Sleep: Aside from weight loss, one of the most notable benefits of fasting was improved sleep.
 Tracking your sleep can be very encouraging.